It is so easy and simple to procrastinate. It is the easy way to avoid doing things.

 In time, if we put off doing things, this behavior becomes a habit.

 Is it possible to break the habit of procrastination?
 Yes, it is possible, but it requires some effort on your part.

 Why People Procrastinate and Avoid Taking Action?

 There are several reasons why we put off and delay doing things:

-- We might not know how to start the task.
+- When we have a certain task to do, we might not know how to start doing it.

-- The task might be big and intimidating.
+- A task or a situation we face might be too complicated, big or intimidating.

 - We might not have the necessary knowledge and information for the task.

-- We feel we don’t have the energy and the patience for the task.
+- Lack of the energy and the patience for the task.

-Continuously procrastinating tasks can have severe long term effects on your future, work, and relationships.
+Continuously procrastinating can have severe long term effects on your future, work, and relationships.